How to pay off a debt in collections

 Paying off collections takes time and diligence.
 It can take a lot of effort to pay off your debt and improve your credit score.
-Yet, the work is worth it in the end when it means improving your financial health for the long run.
+Yet, the work is worth it when it means improving your financial health in the long run.

 No matter which payment option you choose, take the extra steps of confirming your debt and getting the appropriate paperwork to protect yourself both now and in the future.